facebookarchive/clang-as-ios-dylib/README.md

   CC = $(CAID_LINKS_PATH)/cc-iphonesimulator-$(CAID_BASE_SDK_VERSION)-targeting-$(CAID_IPHONEOS_DEPLOYMENT_TARGET)
   ```

-1. In your project’s __Info__ settings panel, for each build configuration, select the xcconfig file created in #2.
+1. In your project’s __Info__ settings panel, for each build configuration, select the xcconfig file created in #2 for your target.

 1. Change references to __Cocoa.framework__ to __Foundation.framework__: